frugalware/frugalware.gitlab.io/content/package/knetwalk.md

 sha1sum = "a3dffe83bbee06bf30b993028e0a450a5a7ccde0"
 depends = "['kdelibs4support>=5.115.0', 'knotifyconfig>=5.115.0', 'libkdegames>=23.08.5']"
 +++
-Connect all the terminals to the server, in as few turns as possible."
+Connect all the terminals to the server, in as few turns as possible.

 {{< files text="show files" >}}* /usr/bin/knetwalk
 * /usr/share/applications/org.kde.knetwalk.desktop